-Helping Anxiety & Panic with Psychotherapy, Hypnotherapy, Cognitive Therapy at 1066 Therapy
+Helping Anxiety & Panic with Psychotherapy, Hypnotherapy, EMDR, Cognitive Therapy at 1066 Therapy

 covering East Sussex, Battle, Hastings, Bexhill, Rye, Heathfield, Hailsham, Eastbourne, Crowborough, Brighton, Tunbridge Wells, Tonbridge, Ashford and Kent.